 - 2. On the Welcome screen, click Next. - 3.
 If you are installing Authentication Manager on a Solaris or Linux operating system, specify the local user.

-Note: This cannot be root user.
+Note: The local user cannot be root user.
 RSA recommends that you set up an account specifically for the Authentication Manager installation that can be accessed by any administrator.
 Do not use a personal account.